rpm-software-management/dnf-plugins-core/doc/reposync.rst

     Operate on source packages.

 ``-m, --downloadcomps``
-    Also download comps.xml.
+    Also download and uncompress comps.xml.
+Consider using ``--download-metadata`` option which will download all available repository metadata.

 ``-n, --newest-only``
     Download only newest packages per-repo.

 ``--delete``
-    Delete local packages no longer present in repository
+    Delete local packages no longer present in repository.

 ``--metadata-path``
     Root path under which the downloaded metadata are stored.
 It defaults to ``--download-path`` value if not given.